What does affordable acupuncture mean?

 How much do multibed clinics charge for acupuncture?

 Again, worldwide and locally different clinics use different models.
-Many clinics use a sliding scale of charges, so those patients on low incomes can pay less than those on higher incomes, or they pay what they can afford each week.
-ACMAC prefers this way of charging as we feel it substantially increases accessibility, and we strongly recommend a sliding scale of £15 – 35, or equivalent, for both initial and follow-up appointments.
+Most clinics use a sliding scale of charges, so those patients on low incomes can pay less than those on higher incomes, or they pay what they can afford each week.
+ACMAC supports this way of charging as we feel it substantially increases accessibility, and we strongly recommend a sliding scale of £15 – 35, or equivalent, for both initial and follow-up appointments.
 ACMAC does not recommend a higher charge for the initial appointment as this can reduce accessibility.

 How will my patients benefit from being treated in a multibed clinic?